Screen Printing is a good economic choice for a high-quality print, bright colors, on multiple shirts.

 Colored shirts cost more than white shirts.

-Printing on dark shirts (with light ink) often needs a second 'cover' of ink, so the cost is a little higher.
+Printing on dark shirts (with light ink) often needs a second layer of ink (or a white underlayer), so the cost is a little higher.

 Front and/or back